FAIMS/FAIMS-Tools/README.md

 FAIMS-Tools
 ===========
 These are a collection of tools designed to help with developing modules faster.
+These scripts are not designed to output a working module in one go.
+They are designed to speed up the process of developing modules so that you can focus on the details.

-They are written in a variety of languages, mostly which ever language is most convenient for the job.
+The scripts are written in a variety of languages, mostly which ever language is most convenient for the job.
+I encourage you to do the same.
 ## Basics
 ### Permissions
 To run them, you need to give executable permissions by doing: